-\textbf{Comparison with existing approaches.} The problem \eqref{problem} was independently investigated by Friz, Caruana and Oberhauser \cite{caruana2011rough,friz2014rough}, under better regularity assumptions on the coefficients (but allowing degenerate left hand sides).
+The problem \eqref{problem} was independently investigated by Friz, Caruana and Oberhauser \cite{caruana2011rough,friz2014rough}, under different assumptions on the coefficients (see also \cite{seeger2018}).
 These authors considered a non-linear equation of the form

 where the left hand side $F$ is continuous and degenerate-elliptic, whereas $H(t,x,r,p)$ is continuous and affine linear with respect to $r\in\R$ and $p\in\R^d$.
-Their analysis relies on a viscosity approach in the spirit of the pionneer work of Lions and Souganidis \cite{lions1998fully}, combined with flow transformation techniques which in turn impose some restrictions on the rough input.
+Their analysis relies on a viscosity approach in the spirit of the pionneer work of Lions and Souganidis \cite{lions1998fully}, combined with flow transformation techniques.
 Variants of \eqref{quasilin_viscous} include the case of a non-linear rough flux, as investigated for instance by Lions, Perthame and Souganidis \cite{lions2013scalar}.
-In this regard, it is also worth mentioning the works of Gess and Souganidis \cite{gess2015scalar,gess2017parabolic,gess17cpam} which make use of test functions and Sobolev spaces (similar to our setting), based on a formalism of pathwise entropy/kinetic solutions.
-Though the model equation considered in \cite{gess2017parabolic} is somewhat close to \eqref{problem}, we point out that our assumptions and conclusions are different.
-Despite the fact that these authors work with fairly general hypotheses (no non-degeneracy condition on $a^{ij}$ is imposed, while the rough transport term is in fact a nonlinear flux), the core argument that permits to deal with the rough term is a flow transformation, and this crucially uses the finite-dimensionality of the rough input (and hence does not encompass \eqref{problem}).
+In this regard, we should mention the works of Gess and Souganidis \cite{gess2015scalar,gess2017parabolic,gess17cpam} which make use of test functions and Sobolev spaces (similar to our setting), based on a formalism of pathwise entropy/kinetic solutions.
+In a later contribution of Fehrman and Gess \cite{fehrman2019well} an analogous model is considered without relying on a flow-transformation, but considering instead a certain family of locally fluctuating test functions.